 - Visible in darkness – 25cm distance: hour and minute hand readable, second hand distinguishable

-Yes, this is a huge range of tests but it ensures that a diver’s watch will keep a diver safe at the depths they require.
+Yes, this is a huge range of tests but it ensures that a diver’s watch will keep a someone safe while scuba diving at the depths they require.

-The markings on watches that are certified are noted as either Diver’s Watch or Diver’s.
+The markings on water resistant watches that are certified are noted as either Diver’s Watch or Diver’s.
 The depth rating is then 100m or higher depending on the level of testing conducted.

 IP Codes - Dust & Water Protection